 It all started to change for me at Domus, of all places.
 At Domus, when I first began to frequent the place, was a fellow who tended bar on Fridays, I think, I’m not really sure, but he tended bar.
 His name was Ernie.
 I’ve been changing the names of all the characters that I write about in my Domus chronicles, but Ernie was his actual name, if my memory can be trusted, and I’m happy to identify him because nothing I could say could in any way be derogatory, or hurtful to anyone who knew him and cared about him.

 Ernie was obviously gay.
 He was pretty, actually, the way Brad Pitt and Robert Redford are pretty, and he was obviously a gentle, decent young man.
-It was the smallest of gestures from him that Made me think.
+It was, somehow, the smallest of gestures from him that made me think.
 I was, at that point, a newcomer to the law student bar, I was there only because the people I loved the most, my brother Mike and his BFF Kevin, had become law students, and I didn’t belong, I wasn’t a member, I wasn’t a law student.
 I wasn’t even a drinker, back then!
-I asked Ernie for a cup of Coke, and he obliged with a big 12 ounce serving from the fountain, with ice, and Thirsty as I was, it was so good.
+I asked Ernie for a cup of Coke, and he obliged with a big 12 ounce serving from the fountain, with ice, and thirsty as I was, it was so good.
 I moved to pay, but Ernie held up his palm, and shook his head.
 No need to pay.
 Bartender’s prerogative.
 It was just a cup of Coke.
 Drink up.
 Enjoy.

 I’ve often wondered – did Ernie see something in me that he liked?
 Or was he just being his usual kind and gentle self?
 Probably the latter, but it would be nice to believe the former.
 Such a small thing!
 Yet that free 12-ounce cup of Coke was some sort of catylist.
 Here I am, 35 years on, and I still remember.